lorenja8/feedbackSummary/README.md

   - all files used to define and initialize the PostgreSQL database

 Other included files
-- .env - contains environment variables used when running backend container locally; when deployed to AWS environment variables are manually input during configuration
+- *.env* - contains environment variables used when running backend container locally; when deployed to AWS environment variables are manually input during configuration
-- requirements.txt - list of used Python libraries (crucial for containerization)
+- *requirements.txt* - list of used Python libraries (crucial for containerization)
-- Dockerfile - defines, how the backend container is built
+- *Dockerfile* - defines, how the backend container is built

 ![feedbackSummary - backend](https://github.com/user-attachments/assets/f9c7032d-a7bf-49cf-bb3c-f9291900d95d)

 ### Frontend
 - TypeScript + React frontend app
 - in the diagram below is a simplified structure of frontend showing individual pages and links between those pages
-- **as I am not profficient in TypeScript, the front end was generated per partes using AI prompts**
+- **as I am not profficient in TypeScript, the frontend was generated per partes using AI prompts**

 Components:
 - *Dashboard*